emcon33/Virtualization-on-ROSA/readme.md

 https://github.com/tosin2013/openshift-virt-tekton-ref
 https://github.com/tosin2013/openshift-virt-tekton-ref/tree/main/docs

-#18 WIP Import a VM into Virtualization on ROSA
+#19 WIP Import a VM into Virtualization on ROSA.
+Requires a VMware or VMC environment to pull images out of.
+Virtualizaiton on ROSA vid 3 import VM https://www.youtube.com/watch?v=5zossjikJm8&t=1s

+Resource Links:
+Video setup of much of the above if you want a video source.
+Thanks Alan Cowles for recording these.
 Virtualization on ROSA Supporting Videos:
 You can also follow these videos by Alan Cowles Virtualization on ROSA vid 1 Setup New https://www.youtube.com/watch?v=wBtY3tvjtIU